dimroc/etl-language-comparison/README.md

 #### Observations

-- Performance after first write with no optimizations: `3m23.165s` (!!!)
+- Performance after first write with no optimizations: `3m23.165s` (But was using only one core!).
 - Only one core used despite spinning up multiple goroutines.
 [Had to research why all cores weren't used here](http://stackoverflow.com/questions/17868419/how-can-my-go-program-keep-all-the-cpu-cores-busy).
 - Ultimately, [GOMAXPROCS will be removed](http://golang.org/pkg/runtime/#GOMAXPROCS)
 - Performance average after setting GOMAXPROCS: `1m03.593s`